Snawoot/bloom/README.md

 brew install libevent
 make
 ```

-Static build for Mac OS X is not available
+Static build for Mac OS X is not available now.

 #### FreeBSD